sigmod/sqlpp/document.md

 ### <a id="Operator_expressions">Operator expressions

 Operators perform a specific operation on the input values or expressions.
 AsterixDB SQL++ provides a full set of operators that you can use within its statements.
-Here are the categories of SQL++ operators:
+Here are the categories of operators:

 * [Arithmetic operators](#Arithmetic_operators), to perform basic mathematical operations;
 * [Collection operators](#Collection_operators), to evaluate expressions on collections or objects;